 - Open up opportunities for external funding

-- Planned workshop in Akureyri in June in connection with a conference on coastal and marine tourism.
+- Workshop in Akureyri in connection with a conference on coastal and marine tourism.

-- Planned workshop in Newfoundland in October in connection with the seafood congress, see http://www.wsc2013.com
+- Workshop in Newfoundland in connection with the seafood congress

-- Planned workshop in Tromso in February 2014 in connection with the Arctic conference
+- Workshop in Tromsø 2014 in connection with the Arctic conference

-- Planned workshop in Akureyri in summer 2014 in connection with a conference on distributional changes in Arctic marine species.
+- Workshop in Akureyri 2014 in connection with a conference on distributional changes in Arctic marine species.

 Thematic Network cross-links: